 If you ban yourself from emails on the commute, you will see your stress decrease, and your workplace productivity increases.
 That is a fact!

 What should you be doing on your commute instead?

 The key is to relax.
 It is as simple as that.
 The study shows that the majority of us neither take the time to ready ourselves for work nor allow ourselves time to decompress after 8 hours of graft.
 The commute, if you use public transport, is stressful enough already.

 Don’t add to this with work issues as well!
 Find a way to try and relax, to go into your world and take some time for yourself.
 In London, the average commute takes around 1 hour from door-to-door.
-That is 2 hours a day that you could be using to look after yourself.
+That is 2 hours a day that you could be used to look after yourself.

 There are very few people who don’t love music.
 At a base level music makes us happy, if you fill your body with positive endorphins from listening to your favorite track on repeat, do it!
 It will springboard you into the day with positivity!

 Other than emotional nourishment, music also improves our memory, our ability to learn and our attention span.

 These are growing in popularity.
 It is a way of engaging in something that interests you without requiring you to waste concentration, as you might do by reading an article or dense text.